From gourmet burgers to stoned baked pizza, see some of the most profitable food truck items

 Burgers have been served up by food trucks and trailers from the day dot and for very good reason.

-Not only are they extremely tasty but are very popular and relatively cheap and easy to produce.
+Not only are they extremely tasty but are very popular, as well as relatively cheap and easy to produce.

 And they are still just as popular today, which makes them one of the most profitable types of food truck items out there.